infchg/infchg.github.io/QI/readme.md

  And MSEE/CS Background: Master of Electrical Engineering (MScEE equivalence certified in California) + a progressive career in hardware and software computing with Industry Agile DevOps,

  - @ current: planning Open Cloud Tool - Ongoing - Queue monitoring for Quantum Processing queues in a light dashboard
- - @ IAEA Vienna 2020: Architecture to Prototyping new Hardware and ML to analyze Cherenkov UV light images from Nuclear plants
+ - @ IAEA Vienna 2020: Architecture to Prototyping new Hardware and ML to analyze Cherenkov UV light images from nuclear plants worldwide
  - @ WOCE Support 95: Integrated Gravimeter instrumentation (formerly at NASA [satellite](https://icebridge.gsfc.nasa.gov/?page_id=180)) from hardware to internet data pipelines.